NOLab/Webpage/index.md

 # News:

+- **2023-07-03 Welcome Reza**

+[Mohammad Reza Farhadi-Nia](https://farhadinia.github.io/) is joining us for the summer to improve our FDTD code for coherent nonlinear microscopy.

 - **2023-05-02 Paper accepted :)**

 Another  paper from Jospehine's PhD work has been published: [we use FDTD to accurately reproduce experimental measurements of THG from tubular structures](https://www.nature.com/articles/s41598-023-34528-7)